Random-Set Neural Networks (RS-NN): Additional Experimental results

-\textbf{Credal set width.} Figures \ref{credal_incorrect} and \ref{credal_correct} plot the credal set widths for incorrectly classified and correctly classified samples over each class $c$ in CIFAR10, respectively.
+Fig. \ref{credal_width_incorrect_correct} plots the credal set widths for incorrectly classified (left) and correctly classified (right) samples over each class $c$ in CIFAR-10, respectively.
 The box represents the interquartile range between the 25th and 75th percentiles of the data encompassing most of the data.
 The vertical line inside the box represents the median and the whiskers extend from the box to the minimum and maximum values within a certain range, and data points beyond this range are considered outliers and are plotted individually as dots or circles.
-The box plots here are shown for 10,000 samples of CIFAR10 dataset where most samples within the incorrect classifications have higher credal set widths indicating higher uncertainty in these samples, especially for classes '\verb+bird+', '\verb+cat+', '\verb+deer+', and '\verb+dog+'.
+The box plots here are shown for 10,000 samples of CIFAR-10 dataset where most samples within the incorrect classifications have higher credal set widths indicating higher uncertainty in these samples, especially for classes `\texttt{bird}', `\texttt{cat}', `\texttt{deer}', and `\texttt{dog}'.